Mar 22, 2021

 Customer satisfaction metrics are similar, but rather than focus on how likely a customer would be to promote or recommend your business or product, the CSAT metric highlights how satisfied they are with their overall experience with your company.

-Like NPS, CSAT is determined on another 1-10 scale survey question which is typically sent following an interaction with a brand.
+Like NPS, the CSAT score is determined on another 1-10 scale survey question which is typically sent following an interaction with a brand.
 Based on responses, you take the number of people who answered that they were “Satisfied” or “Very Satisfied,” divide that by total survey responses, and then multiply it by 100 to get a percentage.